raruhan6-ops/vue3-lab/README.md

 - **Conversation Memory**: Remembers context for natural follow-up questions.

 ### 🎨 UI/UX

 - **Responsive Design**: Fully responsive layout for all devices.
 - **Dark/Light Mode**: System-aware theme toggling with persistent preference.
+All labs, including Lab7, use CSS variables for seamless dark mode.
 - **Modern Styling**: Built with CSS variables and scoped styles for modularity.
+Lab7 now uses the same header and style conventions as other labs.

 ## 🛠️ Tech Stack